Here you will find answers to questions related to Continuing Education Contract Lecturers (CECLs).

 How can students request accommodation for an online exam?

-Please review the recording of Online Tests & Exams: Accommodated & Make-Up Tests hosted by the Centre in Excellence in Learning and Teaching.
+Please review the recording of Online Tests & Exams: Accommodated & Make-Up Tests hosted by the Centre in Excellence in Learning and Teaching for more information.

 How can I help a student who is facing distress during their academic studies?